My First Bike

 The birth of the Iron Man

-Still only 10, fast approaching 11, I was already scheming an epic ride inspired as a result of dad's suggestion that I should drop in on my grandparents, after all Moss Side was only 5 miles from our place in Reddish !
-Enroute I passed a finger-post that indicated 'Liverpool 30 (plus) miles, and it seemed to me that 30 (plus) miles was do-able.
+Still only 10, fast approaching 11, I was already scheming an epic ride inspired as a result of dad's suggestion that I should drop in on my grandparents, after all Moss Side was only 5 miles from our place in Reddish!
+Enroute I noticed a finger-post which indicated 'Liverpool 30 (plus) miles' and it seemed to me that '--30 (plus) miles' was do-able.

 A pause for thought